ktrader-tech/jctp/README.md

 fun main() {
     if (jctpJNI.libraryLoaded()) {
-        // Do something with CTP, here we print its sdk version println(CThostFtdcTraderApi.GetApiVersion())
+        // do something with CTP, here we print its sdk version println(CThostFtdcTraderApi.GetApiVersion())
+        // release native gc root in jni, jctp will be unavailable after doing this jctpJNI.release()
     } else {
         System.err.println("Library load failed!")
     }